-This document compares the federal GND proposal (text in purple italics is adapted directly from the federal Green New Deal), comparisons to our Sustainable Santa Fe 25-Year Plan by demonstrating the alignment to current City of Santa Fe programs through examples of projects that are currently underway.
+This document compares the federal GND proposal (text in purple italics is adapted directly from the federal Green New Deal), to our Sustainable Santa Fe 25-Year Plan by demonstrating the alignment to current City of Santa Fe programs through examples of projects that are currently underway.
 This is not a comprehensive list of all city activities, and not a complete examination of our Plan, but illustrates through examples how we are already endeavoring to become the "the most sustainable city in America."

-PROPOSED SANTA FE GREEN NEW DEAL GOALS
+COMPARISON OF SANTA FE AND GREEN NEW DEAL GOALS